https://forms.office.com/Pages/ResponsePage.aspx?i...Student Tribunal Project/Foster Child Representation

-To meet this need, YPC created Representing Students in School Tribunals in Georgia Attorney Training Manual to provide attorneys who are not experienced education lawyers with an understanding of the laws and procedures involved in a Georgia school tribunal hearing.
+When Georgia Appleseed heard concerns expressed about the objectivity of presiding officers and lack of available qualified counsel to assist students, especially students in foster care, in the proceedings, our Young Professionals Council responded.
+The YPC created the Representing Students in School Tribunals in Georgia Attorney Training Manual to provide attorneys who are not experienced education lawyers with an understanding of the laws and procedures involved in a Georgia school tribunal hearing.
 It provides tools to navigate pro bono attorneys through the process of representing a student throughout the tribunal process.
-This manual is presented as a public service to pro bono attorneys and is intended for educational purposes only.
-It is presented in loose-leaf format to accommodate future updates and addenda.